whispir/openapi/whispir-sdk-codegen/README.md

       6. Version: `1.0.0` (indicating initial SDK release is stable)
    2. Add the `version.{language-extension}` file.
 For example, the Node SDK has a [`version.ts`](https://github.com/whispir/whispir-node/blob/faf5f708caeb3f638b6dbe05dae8d08bbe2cfc98/version.ts) file added with a single named export `VERSION`.
    3. Update the `release-please` workflow in the new SDK repository to include a list of extra-files that contain a version and need to be bumped.
 At a minimum, the `version.{language-extension}` file will be added to this list.
 For example, see the [release-please.yml](https://github.com/whispir/whispir-node/blob/faf5f708caeb3f638b6dbe05dae8d08bbe2cfc98/.github/workflows/release-please.yml#L17) in `whispir-node`.
    4. For each extra-file, add the `x-release-please-start-version` and `x-release-please-end` tags as comments around the lines containing the version.
 The `release-please` workflow will use these tags to locate the semantic version requiring a bump.
-For example, see the Node SDK's' [`version.ts`](https://github.com/whispir/whispir-node/blob/faf5f708caeb3f638b6dbe05dae8d08bbe2cfc98/version.ts) for the formatting of tags.
+For example, see the Node SDKs' [`version.ts`](https://github.com/whispir/whispir-node/blob/faf5f708caeb3f638b6dbe05dae8d08bbe2cfc98/version.ts) for the formatting of tags.
 See [Updating arbitrary files](https://github.com/googleapis/release-please/blob/09ae5a2fb84e8189a9e23dce93b3d16cfdc7e228/docs/customizing.md#updating-arbitrary-files) in the Release Please documentation for more info.
    5. Update the `.openapi-generator-ignore` file to include the list of files that should not be automatically generated.
 The list of files must include all files containing the SDK semantic version.
 For example, the Node SDK contains the version in the automatically generated `package.json` file, so we [add that to the ignore file in the SDK repo](https://github.com/whispir/whispir-node/blob/faf5f708caeb3f638b6dbe05dae8d08bbe2cfc98/.openapi-generator-ignore#L25).
 See [Ignore file format](https://github.com/OpenAPITools/openapi-generator/blob/01f0763ec3b72b8a3ce0f4ad77713d876702f070/docs/customization.md#ignore-file-format) in the OpenAPI generator documentation for more info.
    6. Add a new `.github/workflows/ci.yml` Github workflow to run on new pull requests in the SDK repository.
 The CI workflow typically runs unit tests and checks code linting requirements before PRs can be merged.
 The CI workflow must run on the [`pull_request.types.[opened, reopened, synchronize, edited]`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#pull_request) workflow events.
    7. In the repository "Settings", update the `main` branch merge requirements to require that all tasks specified in `ci.yml` pass before a merge to main is allowed.